-Non-IFRS financial measures Application Calculation Most directly comparable IFRS financial measures Constant currency basis net capital expenditures and free cash flow are denominated in US dollars at the foreign exchange comparable IFRS Capital intensity Capital intensity is used by Cogeco Communications' management and investors to assess the Cogeco Communications' investment in capital expenditures in order to support a certain level of revenue.
+Non-IFRS financial measures Application Calculation Most directly comparable IFRS financial measures Constant currency basis net capital expenditures and free cash flow are Constant currency basis is obtained by translating financial results from the current periods denominated in US dollars at the foreign exchange rates of the comparable periods of the prior year.
+Capital intensity Capital intensity is used by Cogeco Communications' management and investors to assess the Cogeco Communications' investment in capital expenditures in order to support a certain level of revenue.
 Capital intensity: - Net capital expenditures divided by: - Revenue.
 No directly comparable IFRS financial measure Net indebtedness Net indebtedness is a measure used by management and investors to assess Cogeco's financial leverage, as it represents the debt net of the available unrestricted cash and cash equivalents.
 Long-term debt, including the current portion